anicusan/AcceleratedKernels.jl/README.md

 AK.reduce((x, y) -> x + y, v; init=0)
 ```

-In a reduction there end up being very few elements to process towards the end; it is sometimes faster to transfer the last few elements to the CPU and finish there (in a reduction we have to do a device-to-host transfer anyways for the final result); `switch_below` may be worth using (benchmark!) - here computing a minimum with the reduction operator defined in a Julia `do` block:
+In a GPU scalar reduction there end up being very few elements to process towards the end; it is sometimes faster to transfer the last few elements to the CPU and finish there (in a reduction we have to do a device-to-host transfer anyways for the final result); `switch_below` may be worth using (benchmark!) - here computing a minimum with the reduction operator defined in a Julia `do` block:
 ```julia
 AK.reduce(v; init=typemax(eltype(v)), switch_below=100) do x, y
     x < y ? x : y